-• No dumping of any materials or storage of any equipment should be allowed within the sensitive areas, particularly the wetlands and riparian area.

-- During the construction activity phase, all waste should be removed to an appropriate waste facility and under no circumstance should waste materials or contaminants be discharged into the environment or buried. - Washing and cleaning of equipment should also be done within berms or bunds, in order to trap any cement/sediment and prevent excessive soil erosion.
+- No dumping of any materials or storage of any equipment should be allowed within the sensitive areas, particularly the wetlands and riparian area. - During the construction phase of the development activity, all waste should be removed to an appropriate waste facility and under no circumstance should waste materials or contaminants be discharged into the environment or buried. - Washing and cleaning of equipment should also be done within berms or bunds, in order to trap any cement/sediment and prevent excessive soil erosion.
 These sites must be re-vegetated after development activity has been completed.